Here’s what Jill J had to say about the 2018 Tasmania Food Tour…

 Set on five acres, the school incorporates an extensive organic vegetable garden, orchard, berry patch and herb garden.
 Also in residence are rare-breed pigs, chickens, milking goats, a flock of geese and honeybees.
 Fresh produce is grown and used in the classes along with ingredients from local farmers, fishermen, gardeners and artisan producers.

-In our private small class, our host is a former food editor of Australian Gourmet Traveller and one-time apprentice of Tetsuya Wakuda.
+In our private small class, our host is a former food editor of Australian Gourmet Traveller, one-time apprentice of Tetsuya Wakuda and named one of Tasmania’s most influential food personality.
 He’ll lead us through a incredible day of foraging, harvesting, cooking, learning, eating and drinking.

 It will be well worth an early start for a day of adventure in the Huon Valley.
 The tranquil banks of the Huon River are surrounded by fruit orchards, farmland and the stunning peaks of the Tasmanian Wilderness World Heritage Area.
 This part of the island is a veritable food lovers paradise.

-A visit to the sparkly just-built Bruny Island Dairy allows you to experience real-life Tassie.
-Nick Haddow, owner, author and cheesemaker makes cheeses that are connected to his environment… cheeses with a distinctly Tasmanian character.
+We visit the Huon Valley Dairy for you to experience real-life Tassie.
+Nick Haddow, owner and founder of Bruny Island Cheese Co., author and cheesemaker makes cheeses that are connected to his environment… cheeses with a distinctly Tasmanian character.
 Along with Richard the dairy farm manager, Nick will show us around the property and introduce us to MoT’s sponsored Swiss Brown dairy cow ‘Mottie’ pictured (Zaido is the sire).
 Along with the other 50 or so cows, her raw milk will be used to make Nicks unique, traditional technique, artisan cheese.

 Australias first commercial Saffron grower will lead us through growing and harvesting saffron.
 It is the worlds most expensive spice and to produce top quality product is a labour-intensive undertaking.
 Each crocus plant produces just one flower, and each flower grows three stigmas.
 The plant flowers over a 35-day period in autumn and the delicate process production is all done by hand.
 Around 220,000 flowers are needed to produce each kilogram of Australian saffron.
 An aperitif of saffron gin is served before we wend our way down the hill to the next stop.